membase/ns_server/deps/menelaus/doc/API/index.markdown

 ####Standard HTTP Status Codes

-Enterprise Storage APIs will return standard HTTP response codes as described in the following table, under the conditions listed in the description.
+The Membase REST interface will return standard HTTP response codes as described in the following table, under the conditions listed in the description.

 <div style="overflow-x: auto;"><div style="margin: 0px 2px 0px 2px;">